-Most likely, you need to prepare for a variety of weather in February at Walt Disney World resort.
-The good news is you can usually leave your down parka for extreme winter weather at home, but you will want to be prepared for cooler temperatures in the mornings and evenings.
+Most likely, you need to prepare for a variety of weather in February at Walt Disney World Resort.
+The good news is you can usually leave your down parka for extreme winter weather at home.
+However, you will want to be prepared for cooler temperatures in the mornings and evenings.

 Light Jacket or Sweatshirt: Make sure to pack a light jacket or sweatshirt.
-Lake Buena Vista and Orlando will typically have warmer daytime temperatures, but when the sun goes down, it can get cool.
+Lake Buena Vista and Orlando will typically have warmer daytime temperatures.
+However, when the sun goes down, it can get cool.